-The U.S. Centers for Disease Control and Prevention (CDC) is alerting the public of the potential to contract Zika virus while traveling abroad.
+The U.S. Centers for Disease Control and Prevention (CDC) is alerting the public of the potential to contract Zika virus while traveling abroad and in Miami-Dade County, FL.
 Although sexual transmission of Zika virus infection is possible, mosquito bites remain the primary way that Zika virus is transmitted.
 Because there currently is no vaccine or treatment for Zika virus, the best way to avoid Zika virus infection is to prevent mosquito bites.
 While illness is usually mild, and severe disease requiring hospitalization is uncommon, Zika virus infection in pregnant women can cause severe birth defects of the brain, including microcephaly.
 Pregnant women should not travel to areas with Zika virus.

 The most common symptoms of Zika virus disease are fever, rash, joint pain, and conjunctivitis (red, watery eyes) lasting from several days to a week.
 If you are experiencing Zika virus symptoms and have traveled to/lived in an area with Zika within the past 2 weeks, contact your healthcare provider immediately so you can be tested for Zika virus.
 Tell your healthcare provider when and where you traveled.

 Kansas physicians and laboratories should be aware of the diagnostic testing guidance for Zika virus.
 Additional guidance for healthcare providers is available here.
 Call the Kansas Department of Health and Environment at 1-877-427-7317 to report persons with suspected Zika virus infection or to request Zika virus testing.
 Zika virus testing is now available at the state laboratory and commercial laboratories.